SMS recruiting is the future.

 Text to Apply is a piece of SMS software that allows job applicants to text a keyword to a phone number and receive an automatic response with a direct link to an application, a document outlining the role, or a link to more information.
 Text to Apply is also known as Text to Hire, or Text to Apply Software.

 Here’s an example of Text to Apply in action.

 If someone texts “chicken” to 555888, they could receive a response like this.

 Over 18 billion text messages are sent every day, so it’s hardly surprising that it’s the most prevalent form of communication for American adults under 50.

-That’s why it’s convenient for jobseekers––they’re already texting all the time.
+That’s why Text to Apply is convenient for jobseekers–they’re already texting all the time.
 With no app to download, the application process is simplified, and applicants are just a message away.